-- Influenza (Flu): All child care providers are required to be annually vaccinated against influenza.
-The law provides for child care providers to opt out of this annual requirement, however, it is good policy for all staff who care for young children to receive this important vaccination. - Measles, Mumps, Rubella (MMR): Providers born before 1957 can be considered immune to measles and mumps.
+• Influenza (Flu): All child care providers are required to be annually vaccinated against influenza.
+The law provides for child care providers to opt out of this annual requirement, however, it is good policy for all staff who care for young children to receive this important vaccination.

+- Measles, Mumps, Rubella (MMR): Providers born before 1957 can be considered immune to measles and mumps.
 Others can be considered immune if they have a history of measles or mumps disease proven with a blood test, or have received at least one dose of the MMR vaccine on or after their first birthday. - Tetanus, Diphtheria, acellular Pertussis (Tdap): Child care providers should have a record of receiving a series of three doses (usually given in childhood) and a booster dose given within the past 10 years. - Polio: Child care providers, especially those working with children who are not toilet-trained, should have a record of a primary series of three doses (usually given in childhood) and a supplementary dose given at least six months after the third dose in the primary series. - Hepatitis A: Hepatitis A vaccine is not routinely recommended for child care providers but may be indicated if the local health department determines that the risk of hepatitis A in the community is high. - Chickenpox: Child care providers who know they have had chickenpox can assume they are immune.
-All other providers should consider getting vaccinated because of the risk of exposure to chickenpox. - Hepatitis B: Child care providers who may have contact with blood or blood-contaminated body fluids (such as bloody noses or cuts), or who work with developmentally disabled or aggressive children, should be vaccinated against hepatitis B with one series of three doses of vaccine.
+All other providers should consider getting vaccinated because of the risk of exposure to chickenpox. - Hepatitis B: Child care providers who may have contact with blood or blood-contaminated body fluids (such as bloody noses or cuts), or who work with developmentally disabled or aggressive children, should be vaccinated against hepatitis B with one series of three doses of vaccine. - COVID-19: Child care providers can protect themselves, their families, and their communities by getting the COVID-19 vaccine and boosters.